 CHECK OUT: Free Online Slots in Pennsylvania

 PA Was First State for Barstool Sportsbook

-In September 2020, Barstool launched its online sportsbook app in Pennsylvania, the first state it went live in.
+In September 2020, Barstool launched its app for online sports betting in Pennsylvania, the first state it went live in.

 Monday’s announcement about online casino comes right after Penn National Gaming, which is based in Pennsylvania, announced that it has established Penn Game Studios, an in-house content development team focused on creating exclusive iCasino content.

 It also announced that it has acquired Massachusetts-based HitPoint Studios and its spun-off real money gaming company, LuckyPoint, to help with the in-house studio development.